Cobb County, Georgia: Libraries

-The Smyrna Public Library is a city-owned library in Smyrna, and is not part of the county system.
+The Smyrna Public Library is a city-owned library in Smyrna and is not part of the county system.

 Government and elections

 Under Georgia's home rule provision, county governments have free rein to legislate on all matters within the county, provided that such legislation does not conflict with state or federal laws or constitutions.

 Cobb County is governed by a five-member board of commissioners, which has both legislative and executive authority within the county.
 The chairman of the board is elected county-wide.
 The other four commissioners are elected from single-member districts.
-The board hires a county manager who oversees day-to-day operations of the county's executive departments.
+The board hires a county manager who oversees the day-to-day operations of the county's executive departments.

 Cobb County Board of Commissioners

-County residents also elect a sheriff, district attorney, probate court judge, clerk of superior court, clerk of the state court, state court solicitor, chief magistrate judge (who then appoints other magistrate court judges), superior court judges, state court judges, tax commissioner, surveyor, and a seven-member board of education.
+County residents also elect a sheriff, district attorney, probate court judge, clerk of the superior court, clerk of the state court, state court solicitor, chief magistrate judge (who then appoints other magistrate court judges), superior court judges, state court judges, tax commissioner, surveyor, and a seven-member board of education.
+Democrats hold every partisan office elected countywide as well as a (3-2) voting majority on the county commission.
 In addition to the county sheriff, the constitutional chief law enforcement officer of the county, Cobb County has a separate police department under the authority of the Board of Commissioners.
 The sheriff oversees the jail, to which everyone arrested under state law is taken, regardless of the city or other area of the county where it happens, or which police department makes the arrest.

-Each city has a separate police department, answerable to its governing council.
-Marietta, Smyrna, and Austell have separate fire departments, with the Cobb County Fire Department being the authority having jurisdiction over Kennesaw, Acworth, Powder Springs, and unincorporated areas.
+With the exception of Mableton, each city has a separate police department, answerable to its governing council.
+Marietta, Smyrna, and Austell have separate fire departments, with the Cobb County Fire Department being the authority having jurisdiction over Kennesaw, Acworth, Powder Springs, Mableton and unincorporated areas.
 Cobb 911 covers unincorporated areas and the city of Marietta.
 Kennesaw and Acworth jointly operate a small 911 call center (PSAP) upstairs in Kennesaw city hall, dispatching the police departments in both cities, and forwarding fire calls to Cobb.
 Smyrna operates a separate PSAP while offering dispatch services to the city of Powder Springs.
 Austell operates its own separate 911 system.

-The county retails potable water to much of the county, and wholesales it to various cities.
+The county retails potable water to much of the county and wholesales it to various cities.

-The current County Manager is Dr. Jackie R. McMorris.
+The current County Manager is Jackie R. McMorris.